 Any student with a complaint or grievance is invited to discuss the matter first with their Teacher or Tutor.
 They will respond as soon as possible with advice and guidance as to how to proceed from this point.
 In the event of a dispute with other students, the Director of Studies can help resolve the situation informally as part of unofficial procedures.

-If the student is not satisfied with the outcome or does not wish to discuss the matter first they, or their representative, should complete a Complaint/Grievance Form obtainable from Reception and forward it to the Director of Studies.
-Receipt of the form will be acknowledged in writing within 48 hours.
+If the student is not satisfied with the outcome or does not wish to discuss the matter first they, or their representative, should complete a Complaint/Grievance Form obtainable from Reception and forward it to school management at firstname.lastname@example.org Receipt of the form will be acknowledged in writing within 48 hours.

 The form will be copied to the appropriate person responsible for the area within which the complaint/grievance has arisen.
 S/he will seek to resolve the issue by involving relevant parties in informal discussions within 14 days.
 If the issue remains unresolved the student will be provided with the opportunity to meet directors and air any grievance in the company of a friend.
 A written response will be provided to the student in relation to the complaint within 30 days of the submission of the written complaint summarizing the issue that was raised and the actions, if warranted, that will be taken to address the situation.
 Director Thomas Horgan, at email@example.com, has overall responsibility for the complaints procedure.